dcsw/webtorrent-desktop/SECURITY.md

 ## Reporting a Bug

-The WebTorrent team and community take all security bugs in WebTorrent seriously.
+The WebContent team and community take all security bugs in WebContent seriously.
-Thank you for improving the security of WebTorrent.
+Thank you for improving the security of WebContent.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.